 Who is at risk for Lyme disease?

-Factors that can increase your risk for getting Lyme disease include:
+Factors that can raise your risk for getting Lyme disease include:

-- Working or spending time outdoors in grassy areas where the black-legged deer tick or Western black-legged deer tick is found
+- Working or spending time outdoors in grassy areas where tick are found

 - Having pets that can bring the ticks into the home